Compassionate, Dedicated Divorce Attorneys Serving GA Since 2011

 When you call Poydasheff & Sowers, LLC for help creating or changing your child custody arrangement, you will be met with kind, professional, personalized service.
 We have more than 60 years of collective experience guiding families through difficult times.
 As experienced family lawyers in Columbus, GA, we understand how daunting and emotionally taxing family legal matters can be, and it is our mission to point you in the right direction and give you wise counsel you can trust.

 No matter the difficult situation you’ve found yourself in, Columbus child custody attorney have what it takes to help you work toward achieving your best interests and the best interests of your children.

-Reach to us by calling (706) 705-5777 today and schedule an appointment with one of our Columbus child custody attorneys.
+Reach out to us by calling (706) 705-5777 today to schedule an appointment with one of our Columbus, GA child custody attorneys.